-These consolidated financial statements have been prepared on a going concern basis, under the historical cost convention, except for valuation of fair value through profit or loss ("FVTPL") financial assets which are shown at fair value.
+These consolidated financial statements have been prepared on a going concern basis, under the historical cost convention, except for valuation of fair value through profit or loss ("FVTPL") financial assets and financial liabilities which are shown at fair value.
 In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.